owncloud/docs/docs/build-the-docs.md

 The documentation can be generated in HTML format. <!-- and PDF formats -->

+**IMPORTANT** To build the documentation locally, you must have internet access to get any referenced components or external sources.

 ### Generating HTML Documentation

 There are two ways to generate the documentation in HTML format: